Ibrahim of Johor: Death

-At the time of his death, Sultan Ibrahim was the longest reigning Johor sultan in history after having ruled for 64 years.
+At the time of his death, Sultan Ibrahim was the longest reigning Sultan of Johor, having ruled for 64 years.

 Legacy

-In recent years, efforts have been made by the sultan's heirs to rehabilitate his image and paint him as a benevolent ruler.
-However his skeptics do not agree and set the late Sultan Ibrahim as a ruler that is largely remembered as an anti-independence figure, a wastrel and a close (almost deferential) ally of the British.
+In recent years, efforts have been made by the Sultan's heirs to rehabilitate his image and paint him as a benevolent ruler.
+Critics claim that he is largely remembered as an anti-independence figure, a wastrel and a close ally of the British.
 Even with that view, he is viewed as the man whom continued his father's legacy of investing in pepper, gambier and rubber, which largely improved the economic situation of Johor.
-The posthumous title of "the Great" (in Malay, mil Masyhur) conferred on him by his grandson Sultan Iskandar, never caught on.
+The posthumous title of "the Famous" (in Malay, mil Masyhur) conferred on him by his grandson Sultan Iskandar, never caught on.